AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 Create reusable interaction templates with `@mcp.prompt()` to guide how Claude asks or responds.

 #### 4. **Add Async Logic**
-If you’re pulling data from APIs or databases, consider making your tools async using `async def`—fully supported by FastMCP.
+If you’re pulling data from APIs or databases, consider making your tools async using `async def` - fully supported by FastMCP.

 #### 5. **Build Your Own Client**
 Not using Claude?
 You can write your own MCP-compatible client using the SDK’s `ClientSession` interface.